junglesta/wherenodoctor/_posts/2016-01-01-13-some-very-common-sicknesses.md

 3. Diarrhea with mucus and blood.
 Often chronic.
 No fever.
 There may be diarrhea some days and constipation other days.
 (Possibly amebic dysentery.
 For more details, see pages 144 to 145.)

-♦ Use metronidazole (p.
-368).
+♦ Use metronidazole ([page 368](#page-368)).
 Take the medicine according to the recommended dose.
 If the diarrhea continues after treatment, seek medical advice.

 # [158](#page-158)